Professional Bowlers Association

 The Professional Bowlers Association (PBA) is the major sanctioning body for the sport of professional ten-pin bowling in the United States.
-Headquartered in Chicago, Illinois, the PBA membership consists of over 3,000 members worldwide.
-Members include "pro shop" owners and workers, teaching professionals and bowlers who compete in the various events put on by the Association.
+Headquartered in Mechanicsville, Virginia, and currently owned by the Lucky Strike Entertainment Corporation since 2019, the PBA's membership consists of over 3,000 members worldwide.
+The membership primarily consists of bowling players at multiple levels (PBA Regional Tour, PBA Tour, PBA50 Tour, international PBA tours), and also includes some "pro shop" owners and workers and teaching professionals.